JasonWurunfei/fake_ins/README.md

 ## How to get in?

 ​		Well, first, since it is only for practice, I'm not sure how long this project will live.
 So there is not much reason for you to join in.
 I wrote this README.md is all just for practice.
-However, if you really really want to join this project just for fun, you can get connect with through
+However, if you really really want to join this project just for fun, you can get connect with me through:

 - my email: RunfeiWu.njit@outlook.com
 - QQ (If you know what that is) : 906486615